Hossien-Salamhe/infusionsoft-php/README.md

 ## Version Notes

-This version implements RESTful endpoints, a new version of Guzzle, and a restructured request handler.
+This version implements RESTful endpoints, a new version of Guzzle, and a restructured request handler. work with personal access controller work with X-Keap-API-Key

 As of version 1.4, PHP 7+ is required.